ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 #### 2. Modify your `~/.condarc` file so that packages are downloaded to your `/projects` directory

+By default, conda downloads packages to your `home/$USER` directory when creating a new environment.
 Your `/home/$USER` directory (also denoted with `~`) is small -- only 2 GB.
-By default, conda downloads packages to your home directory when creating a new environment, and it will quickly become full.
 The steps here modify the conda configration file, called `~/.condarc`, to change the default location of `pkgs_dirs` so that the packages are downloaed to your (much bigger) `/projects` directory.

 Open your `~/.condarc` file in your favorite text editor (e.g., nano, vim):
 _(note: this file may not exist yet -- if not, just create a new file with this name)_